GabrielPontolillo/Quantum_Algorithm_Implementations/README.md

 ### Chapter 1: A little bit of quantum theory

-For a very basic and short introduction look at the first few chapters of this site, from ìThe basics of quantum computingî to ìWhat is a quantum algorithmî, donít worry about the code in [this site](https://www.quantum-inspire.com/kbase/introduction-to-quantum-computing/), but the theory is good.
+For a very basic and short introduction look at the first few chapters of this site, from ‚ÄúThe basics of quantum computing‚Äù to ‚ÄúWhat is a quantum algorithm‚Äù, don‚Äôt worry about the code in [this site](https://www.quantum-inspire.com/kbase/introduction-to-quantum-computing/), but the theory is good.

-Qiskitís (IBM) lecture videos provide a very good introduction to quantum computing, they go through a lot of theory and explain the basics in a timely manner.
+Qiskit‚Äôs (IBM) lecture videos provide a very good introduction to quantum computing, they go through a lot of theory and explain the basics in a timely manner.
 They also go through quantum algorithms in a digestible manner for a beginner.
 I would recommend watching lectures **up to chapter 9**.

 - [Qiskit's course](https://qiskit.org/learn/intro-qc-qh/)

 This course provides lecture notes and labs as well as the lectures, though I recommend that you take your own notes to better retain the details.
 In these videos they **mainly go through theory**, so you should watch these no matter what QC language you use.

 I would also recommend [StackOverflow](https://stackoverflow.com/) for asking questions if you get stuck somewhere.
-Unfortunately, there are not many questions already asked on StackOverflow for quantum programming languages, thatís why Iíd only recommend looking there if you have a specific question to ask.
+Unfortunately, there are not many questions already asked on StackOverflow for quantum programming languages, that‚Äôs why I‚Äôd only recommend looking there if you have a specific question to ask.

 You can also use a more specific [StackExchange](https://quantumcomputing.stackexchange.com/) for **quantum computing**, a lot of the threads go through high level theory instead of coding, but it's **more active than** the QC language tags on StackOverflow for [Qiskit](https://stackoverflow.com/questions/tagged/qiskit), [CirQ](https://stackoverflow.com/questions/tagged/cirq) and [Q#](https://stackoverflow.com/questions/tagged/q%23).